 News site for a fintech startup

-Finvera is a small-cap stock news platform I designed for a friend's startup.
+Finvera is a small-cap stock news and data platform.
 While large-cap stocks have endless coverage, reliable data for the small-cap market is scattered or nonexistent.
-We built a dedicated home that combines fast-moving news with stock-centric data and tools.
+We built a dedicated home that combines real-time stock data with AI sentiment analysis tools to give investors a clearer picture of where small-caps are headed.

 My Role